slackapi/node-slack-sdk/docs/_reference/RTMClient.md

 Begin an RTM session using the provided options.
 This method must be called before any messages can be sent or received.

-TODO: should this return a Promise<WebAPICallResult>?
-TODO: make a named interface for the type of `options`.
-It should end in -Options instead of Arguments.

 **Kind**: instance method of [<code>RTMClient</code>](#module_@slack/client.RTMClient)

 | Param | Type |